 The Masters has been running since 1975 and is widely regarded as one of the most exciting and lucrative tournaments on the circuit.
 Interestingly, the Masters isn’t actually a ranking event, but given that it’s got one of the biggest prize pools and as part of the Triple Crown of snooker, it’s easily one of the most popular.

 The tournament is normally held at the Alexandra Palace in London.
-The host is actually fairly new and has only been running since 2012, but it’s move came on the back of the need for expansion, such is the success of the tournament.
+The host is actually fairly recent and has only been holding the Masters since 2012, but it’s move came on the back of the need for expansion, such is the success of the tournament.

 Masters Snooker Recent Winners

 |2021||Yan Bingtao||John Higgins||10-8|

 |2019||Judd Trump||Ronnie O’Sullivan||10-4|

 |2018||Mark Allen||Kyren Wilson||10-7|

 |2016||Ronnie O’Sullivan||Barry Hawkins||10-1|

 |2015||Shaun Murphy||Neil Robertson||10-2|

 |2014||Ronnie O’Sullivan||Mark Selby||10-4|